-Apondi Judith Odhiambo, PhD Candidate, Dalla Lana School of Public Health, University of Toronto.
+Apondi Judith Odhiambo, PhD Candidate at the Dalla Lana School of Public Health, University of Toronto

 Actioning Black Health: An Institutional Ethnography of the Structural and Legislative Inequities and Injustices in the Social Organization of HIV Healthcare and Treatment for African, Caribbean and Black Immigrants Living with HIV in Canada

 Apondi Judith Odhiambo’s OHTN-funded project seeks to understand how African, Caribbean and Black immigrants living with HIV access, engage in, and adhere to HIV care; identify how immigration, healthcare and health-related legislative frameworks and their enforcement affect African, Caribbean and Black immigrants’ access to HIV healthcare and treatment; and identify resistance, resilience, and advocacy strategies that emerge in response to these laws, practices, and regulations.
 This project aims to inform policy change and contribute to the development of pragmatic interventions that address the systemic injustices and inequities impacting the health and wellbeing of African, Caribbean and Black immigrants and other communities affected by HIV.